Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/countermeasures.md

 dispensing RR-170 A/AL chaff cartridges and MJU-7/B infrared flare cartridges.
 The system consists of four dispenser slots located on the inboard armament pylons (2 on each) as well as cockpit controls.

-Pilot cockpit contains a programmer, a flares select switch with two lamps and dispense button located on the throttle.
+The pilot cockpit contains a programmer, a flares select switch with two lamps and a dispense button located on the throttle.
-And in WSO pit there is a cockpit control unit (CCU).
+The WSO pit has a cockpit control unit (CCU).

 The main circuit breaker for the AN/ALE-40 is located on the No. 4 Circuit Breaker Panel above the aft left console in the WSO cockpit.